DCF0708/remote_sensing_research/README.md

 # SAR_Imaging
-**Ongoing research**
+**Ongoing research**: The following is the approximate outline for ongoing studies on Synthetic aperture radar data retrieval and visualization.
+The ouline likely contains factual, spelling, and gramatical errors that are not reflected in final deliverables.
 ## Outline
-Research collected on synthetic aperature radar for reference.
-Record the research process and develop a comprihensive summary of SAR remote sensing for use in the future.
+Research collected on synthetic aperture radar for reference.
+Record the research process and develop a comprehensive summary of SAR remote sensing for use in the future.

 ## General Info
 info draft: